Introduction to Scikit-Learn in Machine Learning

 print(dir(sklearn.datasets))

-• make_classification can be used to generate datasets for classification models with any number of features and output classes;
+• make_classification can be used to generate datasets for classification models with any number of features and output classes.

-Apart from these, several other datasets were provided by packages such as loadsvmlightfilefetch_openml, etc. We know the datasets are never perfect, and we need to extract meaning from them.
-We need data preprocessing, and Scikit-learn provides a lot of in-built modules using which we can analyze and preprocess it.
+We know the datasets are always flawed and demand preprocessing to extract meaning from them.
+Scikit-learn provides a lot of in-built modules using which we can analyze and preprocess.
 So let's have a look.

-• Selecting appropriate values for missing data
+• Selecting appropriate values for missing samples.

 • Scaling attributes to improve training speed or accuracy.